Q&A » Inspiration »

 150 Writing Mentors

-Added by Brian Schwartz over 6 years ago
+Added by Brian Schwartz about 7 years ago

 "Most people wake up in the morning fully intending to be their ideal selves.
 To finally get themselves to the gym.
 To be a better student, a better parent, a better citizen, a better friend.
 That’s why it’s so painful to fail, as inevitably happens: It hurts to feel the distance growing between who you are and what you wish to be."